You probably don’t like email, not a lot of people do. That’s because you’re using it wrong.

 Chances are that if you look at your inbox, it’s full of unsolicited marketing emails, log-in notifications or spam.
 Or you’re doing inbox zero and all that trash lives in your archive.

 As everything else, email is subject (hah) to entropy.
-If you’re not careful, chaos will take over and your email inbox will look like the screenshot above.
+If you’re not careful, chaos will take over.

 A different concept

 As controversial as the company behind HEY is, the concept that they introduced with their mail app has fundamentally changed how I think about email.
 I adapted the part that resonated with me to my Fastmail account like this: